Apostolos-Daniel/toli-io-personal-website/content/post/restyling-my-personal-website.md

 2. To have a **place to write** about my thoughts
 3. To have a place to keep a record of **my public appearances** related to tech - talks, podcasts etc.

-On thing that has been bugging me ever since I started this website - circa 2019 - is that although I liked the look and feel of the website, I **never enjoyed reading a blog post** on it.
+One thing that has been bugging me ever since I started this website - circa 2019 - is that although I liked the look and feel of the website, I **never enjoyed reading a blog post** on it.
 There was something that put me off.
-And if it put me off, I could imagine that it put others off too.
+And if it put me off, I imagine that it put others off too.
 This is what my website looked like:

 ![Old website](/old-website.png)
 *My old website at first glance sort of looks nice, no?*